 Global Powers' Commitment To Intervene In Genocides May Be Waning

 As U.N.
-Secretary General Ban Ki-moon prepares to hand the baton to his successor, Portugal's Antonio Guterres on New Year's Day, he is lamenting "unfinished business" in a key U.N. doctrine meant to stop genocidal acts.
+Secretary General Ban Ki-moon prepares to hand the baton to his successor, Portugal's Antonio Guterres, on New Year's Day, he is lamenting "unfinished business" in a key U.N. doctrine meant to stop genocidal acts.

 U.N.
 Worries South Sudan Is On The Brink Of Genocide